OREdwardsJr/data-structures/README.md

-# data-structures
+# algorithms
-List of created data structures for personal usage.
+A repository of created algorithms for personal usage.